danromuald/vest-demo/replit.md

 - Defensive data parsing for dates and numbers
 - Data testids for automated testing

+### Navigation & User Experience

+**Sidebar Organization**: The sidebar is organized into logical sections for efficient navigation:
+- **Workflow**: Core workflow pages (Dashboard, Workflow Timeline, Research, Proposals, IC Meeting, Portfolio, Monitoring)
+- **Pre-Work Agents**: Research and analysis agents (5 pages)
+- **IC & Execution**: Meeting support and post-session agents (5 pages)
+- **Monitoring & Analytics**: Ongoing monitoring and supporting agents (7 pages)
+- **Resources**: Documents and Monitoring Hub

+**Breadcrumb Navigation**: A reusable BreadcrumbNav component provides context-aware navigation breadcrumbs on detail pages, showing the navigation path from Home through intermediate pages to the current page.

+**Proposal Detail Page**: Features comprehensive proposal information with breadcrumb navigation (Home > Proposals > [Ticker - Company]), back button, and tabbed interface showing Overview, Research, Valuation, Voting, and Timeline.

 ### System Design Choices

 The architecture emphasizes modularity with a clear separation of concerns between frontend and backend.
 Data integrity is maintained through Zod schemas and Drizzle ORM, ensuring consistent validation across the stack.
 The AI agent system follows a service-based pattern, allowing for specialized, independently functioning agents.
+All 16 agent types are now fully accessible through dedicated pages organized by workflow phase in the sidebar.
 A robust error handling and validation strategy is implemented across the platform to prevent data corruption and enhance user experience.

 ## External Dependencies